 - Completion of an electronic student information system.

 - Schools received computers and technical support to implement online learning.

 - A designated gender officer was recruited under Australia’s funding for gender equality to support the development of domestic violence prevention and women’s economic empowerment programs.

 - Funding for a disability-inclusive development officer to help build systems to support sustainable implementation of the Convention on the Rights of Persons with a Disability.

-- In 2015, Australia will provide a specially equipped school minibus for children with a disability, which can also be used to transport older people with mobility issues.
-The minibus will come with initial funding for a driver, fuel, modifications and maintenance for one year.
+- In 2015, Australia additionally provided a specially equipped school minibus for children with a disability, which can also be used to transport older people with mobility issues.
+Australia has provided funding for a driver, fuel, modifications and maintenance for one year.